- Find a Doctor

 That was how Delaware Governor Russell Peterson described Dr. James Beebe and Dr. Richard C. Beebe when he spoke at an open house at Beebe Hospital in 1970.
 Beebe Hospital has grown into Beebe Healthcare, which encompasses multiple facilities and services across Sussex County, all of which stemmed from the medical center in Lewes.

-At this same location in 1916, these two "men of vision" founded the first private hospital on Savannah Road in Lewes.
+At this same location in 1916, these two "men of vision" founded the first hospital in Sussex County on Savannah Road in Lewes.
 Appropriately enough, it was in Lewes—The First Town in the First State.
 Not even Doctors James and Richard Beebe could have envisioned the precedent-setting medical facility that would bear their name.
 The sons of a local merchant and housekeeper, the Beebes shared a common goal of introducing modern medicine to a rural area where such services were nonexistent.

 Some of the brothers' early emergency operations were performed on a kitchen table situated in a nearby farmhouse with instruments sterilized in boiling water on a kettle stove.

 When the two brothers joined practice, they opened a tiny four-room hospital adjacent to their father's home.
 It had just enough space for an operating room and two patient rooms with a total of three beds.

-Mr. and Mrs. Benjamin E. Shaw, Wilmington natives who vacationed in Rehoboth Beach, were instrumental in the expansion of the Beebes' hospital.
+Mr. and Mrs. Benjamin F. Shaw, Wilmington natives who vacationed in Rehoboth Beach, were instrumental in the expansion of the Beebes' hospital.
 Through their benevolent donations in 1921, the hospital expanded to include a fully equipped modern addition, complete with operating and delivery rooms and an X-ray department.
 With this addition, the hospital bed total reached 35.

 To keep with the increasing demand, Beebe Hospital introduced its Nursing Training School in 1921, a school which was accredited by the Delaware State Board of Nurse Examiners.
 The Shaws' donation made an addition to the hospital possible.
 This addition raised the hospital's bed capacity to 60.